Joseph-Supples/HoneyBadger/README.md

-# Spam Reporting endpoint for Slack
+# Spam Reporting Endpoint for Slack

 This is a basic implementation of a spam reporting endpoint for Slack.\
 POST requests sent to this endpoint with a Type of SpamNotification will be sent to a Slack Channel. \